Achievable logoAchievable logo

 **If a customer is a non-resident alien, they must provide their foreign passport and U.S. tax identification number (TIN).

-If the customer is a registered representative in the securities industry, they’re prohibited from purchasing common stock initial public offerings (IPOs).
-As we learned in the primary market chapter, this rule prevents securities professionals from buying up IPOs and leaving nothing for the public.
-The firm will know if these restrictions should be imposed by asking for the customer’s occupation.
+• If the customer is a registered representative in the securities industry, they’re prohibited from purchasing common stock initial public offerings (IPOs).
+As we learned in the primary market chapter, this rule helps prevent securities professionals from buying up IPO shares and leaving none for the public.

 Optional account information